How It Helped to Have Clarity on My Worklife Purpose and Became My Driving Force

 - Literary Arts through writing film scripts for the short films we created.
 Then later, longer scripts for the Workplace Theatre short plays we performed.
 From the beginning of my work as a WorkLife learning practitioner and coach, I became a collector of people’s amazing WorkLife stories.
 To capture them, I began to write them down.
 A few stories I shared with client permission, having anonymised them.
 But mostly, I took spoken and unspoken words – a line here, a glance there, then followed the writing to see where the stories took me.
 So, when it came to writing scripts, because of the stories I had already written that evolved from real-life Workplace scenarios, together with the stories I read and listened to daily on publications and podcasts about real-life workplace scenarios, I had a body of work that I could tap into.
 I needed to learn how to adapt my writing for screen and stage.
 As always, I took the approach of learning by doing, and as always, that served me well.

 I was no longer taking centre stage as an actor.
 I was back at side of stage.

 For the short films, I did a little directing, but mostly I left it to the film makers to direct the scenes.
 It’s part of their craft, and they’re far more skilled than me.

 For the short plays, I also did a little directing, but mostly I left it to the actors to perform the scenes.
 We had improvised and devised the scenarios, from which I had written scripts, which we then rehearsed and tweaked.
-Lines were learnt, rehearsals continued, and once we got to the performance, there was little direction needed from me.
+Lines were learnt, and characters were explored.
+Rehearsals continued, and once we got to the performance, there was little direction needed from me.
 So, once again, I retreated to side of stage and watched the actors do their thing – rather magnificently, it has to be said.

 From side of stage, I retreated to behind the scenes.
 My happy place writing and creating.